 - Cook, checking frequently until golden and crispy.

-- Turn the filets over, reduce heat to medium and continue cooking until done.
+- Turn the fillets over, reduce heat to medium, and continue cooking until done.

 - While the pasta is still hot add pesto until just coated.
 Reserve the rest of the pesto and pour some over the salmon filets.